thatvirtualboy/thatvirtualboy.github.io/_pages/wallgenie.md

 <div class="faq-item">
     <h6 class="faq-question">Is a subscription required?</h6>
     <p class="faq-answer">
         Yes.
 To put it simply, every image generated with Wall•Genie costs money, so an active subscription is required to create wallpapers.
-Subscribers also gain the added perk of downloading community-posted wallpapers.
+Subscribers also gain the added perk of downloading community-posted wallpapers, although free users can download every 7th community-uploaded wallpaper for free.
     </p>
 </div>